DannyCool46/alx-system_engineering-devops/0x00-shell_basics/README.md

 #!/bin/bash
-file 14  creates a script that copies all the HTML files from the current working directory to the parent of the wd
+file 15  creates a script that moves all files beginning with an uppercase letter to the directory /tmp/u